-The IcelandAir Saga Lounge at Keflavík International Airport is Iceland’s largest airport and gateway to the country.
+The Icelandair Business class lounge is known as the Saga Lounge at Keflavík International Airport (KEF).
+KEF is Iceland’s largest airport and gateway to the country.
 The Saga lounge is the largest and only lounge at KEF and is used by a number of airlines, besides just Icelandair.
 Since the Saga lounge is the only lounge, it does get very busy, especially when IcelandAir flights start to land from Europe/North America.
 The entire airport starts to swarm over a couple of hours when nearly every plane lands and departs again.
 I visited the lounge after my Icelandair business class flight from Vancouver and again when departing Iceland.

-The large 14,530 sq ft lounge offers sweeping views of the tarmac and runways and offers a great space to relax and dine in.
+Icelandair’s Business class lounge is large.
+At 14,530 sq ft, the lounge offers sweeping views of the tarmac and runways and offers a great space to relax and dine in.
 The Nordic design sweeps through the lounge and invites travelers to relax between flights.

 Dine and Drink